jmandel/USCDI4-Sandbox/input/pagecontent/screening-and-assessments.md

 #### Screening and Assessment Codes

-  The US Core Observation Screening Assessment Profile, SDC Base Questionnaire, and US Core Simple Observation Profiles have a [preferred] or [example] bindings to broadly defined LOINC value sets.
+The US Core Observation Screening Assessment Profile, SDC Base Questionnaire, and US Core Simple Observation Profiles have [preferred] or [example] bindings to broadly defined LOINC value sets.
 These value sets contain concepts that span many use cases and are not bound to any USCDI Health Assessments Data Element.
-The table below lists the domain specific value sets from the [Value Set Authority Center (VSAC)] for which USCDI Health Assessments Data Element **SHOULD** be used.
-Note that because the value sets listed in this table are not bound to a US Core Profile, “automatic” validation (confirmation) that a code is a member of a value set will not occur using the standard validation tools.

 ##### USCDI Health Assessments Data Element ValueSets

+The table below lists the USCDI Health Assessments Data Elements and the associated value sets for each USCDI Data Element.
+This table and guidance intend to promote interoperability by introducing domain-specific value sets as "starter sets" that implementers **SHOULD** use.
+Implementers **SHALL?/SHOULD?** treat them as having an [extensible] binding to the corresponding US Core Profile.
+For example, the *Functional Status Clinician Interpretation ValueSet* is **extensibly** bound to the US Core Simple Observation Profile for clinical judgment observations when communicating Functional Status Observations.
+However, the value sets in this table are not formally bound to a US Core Profile in the StructureDefinitions, and "automatic" validation (confirmation) that a code is a member of a value set will not occur using the standard validation tools.

 {% include assessment-valueset-table-generator.html %}

 This information is also available as a [csv](assessments-valuesets.csv) or [excel](assessments-valuesets.xlsx) file:

+##### Gravity SDOH ValueSets

+The Gravity project created several value sets for the USCDI Health Assessments Data Element, SDOH, and they are listed below.
+Implementers **SHOULD** use to them to extend the panel item codes when gaps in the *US Core SDOH Panel Item Codes* concepts are encountered.

+{% include gravity-valueset-list-generator.html %}

 </div><!-- new-content -->